What does competitive salary actually mean?

 When can I ask about salary if it’s listed as competitive?

-But that doesn’t mean you shouldn’t be interested in finding out what you could earn before investing too much time into the hiring process.
+Asking about salary can feel like dangerous territory – but that doesn’t mean you shouldn’t be interested in finding out what you could earn before investing too much time into the hiring process.

 If you’re lucky, the employer will bring it up first.
 But if they don’t, it’s all about gauging the interview process and the interviewer’s attitude to find the right opportunity to discuss salary.